jacobchughes/examples-saife-endpoint-lib/SAIFENSDemo/README.md

 [ AWS libraries are available from Amazon ]

 # Java
-All commands are relative to the java directory.
+All commands are relative to the java or java_swing directory.

 ### Build
 <code>